eric-ideas/eric-ideas.github.io/_gallery/Lecture_Notes.md

 ---
 # Fall 2024
 - [Calculus I for Mathematical Sciences](/assets/pdf/lecture_notes/Cal_I.pdf)
   - I began to LaTex my first document in this semester.
 It is catastrophic.
-But then seeing the imporvemen I made thus far is truelly satisfactory.
+But then seeing the imporvements I have made thus far is truelly satisfactory.